stevenrudolphcom/GDAP-Manager/README.md

 PLEASE NOTE: This app is only tested on Windows, but should run and build package on Mac and Linux too, but Mac and Linux has not been tested!

+## Changelog:
+9.12.2025 When selecting roles for groups in a relationship, only eligible, available roles in the relationship are selectable.

 ## IMPORTANT: Azure App Registration Setup

 Before you can run this application, you **MUST** configure your Azure AD App Registration correctly.